Ordering for fall vegetable seedlings is now open

 Quick sketch special!

 If you'd like help planning out a portion of your yard that's 50 square feet or less, you can take advantage of a special for a $25 virtual consult through mid-October for customers who'd like help designing with M R Gardens plants.
-Send to firstname.lastname@example.org: Photos and details about the site, including dimensions, sun exposure, soil quality and any other helpful information.
-Owner Megan Riley will arrange a time to meet up with you at M R Gardens to further discuss your project, preferably Thursday afternoons.
+Send to email@example.com: Photos and details about the site, including dimensions, sun exposure, soil quality and any other helpful information.
+Owner Megan Riley will arrange a time to meet up with you at M R Gardens to further discuss your project.
 If any of your plant selections happen to be in bloom at the gardens, you'll have a chance to view them.
-Consult price does not include the plants you'll take home, but a 10 percent discount is offered to design clients who purchase $175 or more.
+Consult price does not include the plants you'll take home.
+(Note that we can sometimes offer discounts for large orders.)

 Fall is an excellent season to plant perennials because soil is warm yet the days are becoming cooler to not over-stress the plants.
 Their energy can go toward growing strong roots rather than producing flowers and vegetative growth.
 Most of the fall vegetable transplants can last through late winter with a row cover.